dotherightthing/elementor-addon-widgets-plugin-v1-2-7/README.md

 A simple update of `composer.json` as above is not possible as it results in changes in the versions of sub-dependencies.
 This could introduce side-effects which would be difficult to troubleshoot.

+Therefore these dependencies have been baked into this repository at the listed versions.

 ## Patches

 This plugin snapshot has been uploaded in order to patch incompatibilities with Elementor 3.4.7, arising from changes in the namespacing.

-This affects the following files:
+This affects the following files which have been patched here:

 1. elementor-extra-widgets/widgets/elementor/posts-grid.php
 1. elementor-extra-widgets/widgets/elementor/pricing-table.php